-7.2 WITHDRAW BEFORE BATTLE
+8.2 WITHDRAW BEFORE BATTLE

-After the Attacker has declared the Main Attack, the Defender may attempt to Withdraw Before Battle.
+After the Attacker has declared the Main Attack, but before any blocks are revealed, the Defender may attempt to Withdraw Before Battle.

 EXCEPTION: if this Battle was chosen to benefit from the Surprise Attack event then the Defender may not attempt to Withdraw Before Battle.